 - Loss of future earning capacity

 In our original example, your economic damages would include your psychiatrist's bill and your lost wages for the time you were unable to work.

 Non-economic damages are subjective, nonmonetary losses, such as:

 - Mental anguish

 - Emotional distress or emotional trauma

-In our original example, depending on the state you are in (states define these categories of damages differently), your non-economic damages could include all three.
+In our original example, depending on the state you are in, your non-economic damages could include all three.

 If You Are Going To Sue, Don't Wait Too Long